tylertroy/pypie/README.md

 ```

-This will create a `Pie` object containing data read from `sample_data`. `sample_data` consists of a first column of time and subsequent columns of ion counts for each ionzation energy and photon current.
+This will create a `Pie` object containing data read from [sample_data](sample_data). `sample_data` consists of a first column of time and subsequent columns of ion counts for each ionzation energy and photon current.
 In this case we measure a mass spectrum from 8 to 13.55 electronvolts (eV) with a step size of 0.075eV to give 74 columns of mass spectra.
 These data are stored as `pie.energy`, `pie.current`, `pie.time`, and `pie.counts`.
 We can list the available energies with `print(pie.energy)`.

 #### Calibrate the Mass Spectrum